btholt/complete-intro-to-react-v9/lessons/06-advanced-react/C-uncontrolled-forms.md

 ---
 description: >-
-  Learn how to create a contact page using React with TanStack Query for handling form submissions, using uncontrolled forms for state management, and setting up API mutations for processing contact information.
-This tutorial simplifies implementing post requests and showcases the process through a practical example.
+  Learn how to create a contact page using TanStack Query in React with Brian Holt's Complete Intro to React, v9.
+Discover how to handle posts via mutations, manage uncontrolled forms, and integrate these features seamlessly into your React application.
 keywords:
-  - React
+  - React contact page
   - TanStack Query
   - uncontrolled forms
-  - contact page
+  - React
-  - API mutations
+  - Brian Holt
 ---
 We are now going to do a contact page for our site.
 As part of that, we will accept a name, email, and message from our users and submit it our backend.
 Like all good backends, ours will log it to the console and then ignore it.